microsoft/code-with-engineering-playbook/docs/continuous-integration/inclusive-linting.md

   ^
 ```

-`woke` can be run locally on your machine or CI/CD system via CLI and is also available as a [GitHub Action].
+`woke` can be run locally on your machine or CI/CD system via CLI and is also available as a two GitHub Actions:

+- [Run woke]
+- [Run woke with Reviewdog]

-To use the GitHub Action with the default ruleset in a CI pipeline:
+To use the standard "Run woke" GitHub Action with the default ruleset in a CI pipeline:

 1. Add the `woke` action as a step in your project's CI pipeline yaml: